 - Blend up some roasted garlic hummus

-How Long Does Roasted Garlic Last?
+How Long Does Roast Garlic Last?

-When kept in an air tight container in the refrigerator, roasted garlic should be used within 1-2 weeks.
+When kept in an airtight container in the refrigerator, roasted garlic should be used within 1-2 weeks.

 If you’d like to roast more garlic than you will use in a couple of weeks, freezing it is your best option for preservation.